 Marketing manager career pathways

-You can work your way up to a marketing manager position from marketing assistants, marketing officers and PR officers.
-You can become a marketing manager across various industries with B2B marketing, banking and consumer goods industries being the most popular, and can progress to Marketing Director depending on their experience.
+You can work your way up to a marketing manager position from marketing assistant, marketing officer, and PR officer roles.
+Marketing managers work across various industries, with B2B marketing, banking and consumer goods industries making up some of the most popular ones.
 A marketing manager career may also lead to work in marketing consultancies (or starting your own) and specialising in area such as brand or product management, market research and communications.

 For detailed information about marketing courses, intake dates, entry requirements and more, please contact us today >